dcollien/jQuery.makePlugin/Readme.md

     $.makePlugin('myPlugin', MyClass, {defaultOption: 'foo'});

-But... maybe I don't want to expose all of the methods of MyClass to the plugin?
-In that case, you can throw in an extra argument, to define the plugin's interface and how it behaves:
+If you don't want to expose all of the methods of MyClass to the plugin, you can throw in an extra argument to define the plugin's interface:

     $.makePlugin('myPlugin', MyClass, {linkColor: 'red'}, {
         colorLinks: function($element) {
-            var pluginInstance = $element.data('myPlugin');
+            return this.changeLinkColor(this.options.linkColor);
+        },

+        customColor: function($element, color) {
-            return pluginInstance.changeLinkColor(pluginInstance.options.linkColor);
+            return this.changeLinkColor(color);
         }
     });

-This will now only let this method be called:
+This will now only let these methods be exposed:

     $('#someElementByID').myPlugin({linkColor: 'green'});
-    $('#someElementByID').myPlugin('colorLinks');
+    $('#someElementByID').myPlugin('colorLinks'); // change to green
+    $('#someElementByID').myPlugin('customColor', '#ff00ff'); // change to magenta

 That's about all there is to it folks!